isomerpages/tp-virtualcampus/media/performing_arts/_posts/2022-06-17-post-Digital Media & Production Crew.md

 		<tr>
 			<td>
 				<p>
-The Digital Media & Production Crew (DMPC) enables all of our performing arts groups to be experienced both in-person and via a host of other media formats.
+The Digital Media &amp; Production Crew (DMPC) enables all of our performing arts groups to be experienced both in-person and via a host of other media formats.
 Through event organisation, production management and technical support, DMPC brings ideas to life.
 					<br>
 					<br>
 Engaging in audio, lighting, staging, visual media and post-production, the close-knit and dedicated group makes magic happen.
 Members receive training in a multitude of areas with current industry practitioners, and have abundant opportunites to practice these skills in real-world situations.